blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/extensibility.md

 Consuming these tools requires you to add a `tools` node to your `project.json`.
 Inside the `tools` node, you reference the package in which the tool resides.
 After running `dotnet restore`, the tool and its depenencies are restored.

-For tools that need access to the build output, there is usually another dependency which is listed under the regular dependencies node in the project file.
+For tools that need to load the build output of the project for execution, there is usually another dependency which is listed under the regular dependencies in the project file.
+This means that tools that load project's code have two
+components:

+1. The "tools" main invoker
+2. Any number of other tools that contain the logic to work with

+Why two things?
+Tools that need to load the build output of a project need to have unified dependency graph with the project they are working.
+By adding the dependency bit, we enable NuGet to resolve these dependencies as an unified graph.
+The invoker is there because it needs to reason about the location as well as the frameworks of the dependency tool.
+The invoker can accept all of the redirection arguments (`-c`, `-o`, `-b`) that the user specify and find the dependency tool; it can also implement any policies for cases where multiple dependency tools exist for multiple frameworks (i.e. does it run all of them, just one etc.) In general, logic can be shared between these two tools any way that is needed.

-Given an example command called `dotnet-api-search` that allows you to search through the NuGet packages for the specified API, here is how a simple console application might reference the tool to allow it to be used in the context of its project.
+Let's review an example of adding a simple tools-only tool to a simple project.
+Given an example command called `dotnet-api-search` that allows you to search through the NuGet packages for the specified API, here is a console application's `project.json` file that uses that tool:

 ```json
 {